 The proposal will be assessed at an oral examination beginning with a 30-minute (max.) presentation by the student.
 Any member of the university may attend.

 The written proposal and oral presentation will be evaluated by the PhD advisory committee with the supervisor acting as a voting chair.
 Other procedures consistent with PhD thesis exam regulations will be followed.
+The candidate and audience will be asked to leave and the committee will deliberate in a closed session.

 In order to accept a thesis proposal, the advisory committee must be satisfied that the proposal includes all of the required elements, is methodologically and theoretically sound, will result in an original contribution, and is appropriate with regard to supervisory capacity.